Get

 Personality & Temperament

-This breed has a protective nature and may bark frequently unless they get adequate training.
-Due to their nature, these dogs are great for families with older kids who can help with caring for the dog.
+Poms have a protective nature and may bark frequently unless they get adequate training.
+Due to their nature, they are great for families with older kids who can help care for the dog.

 Health

-Pomeranians are mostly healthy dogs that have a long lifespan of 12–16 years.
+Pomeranians are relatively hardy dogs with a lifespan of 12–16 years.
 Although generally healthy, they are more prone to specific breed-related health conditions than many other dogs.

 Common health conditions that can occur in Pomeranians are: